 Officer Michael Exline, who is white, sprayed Waugh, who is black, with mace and then struck him at least twice with a 15-inch metal flashlight.
 When Waugh crumbled to the ground Exline and other officers kicked him and beat him with their fists.
 Waugh suffered bruises and contusions to his head, face and upper body and had teeth broken and knocked out.
 They arrested Waugh, charging him with assaulting a police officer and resisting arrest.

 The charges wouldn’t stick.
-Once Waugh and witnesses to the beating told their side of the story Exline was suspended without pay and was administratively charged with using excessive force by the Columbus Police Department.
+Once Waugh and witnesses to the beating came forward — including, most prominently, one of Exline’s fellow officers, who told superiors what had happened — Exline was suspended without pay and was administratively charged with using excessive force by the Columbus Police Department.
 Chief of Police James Jackson recommended that he be fired, saying that Exline, “had no future value to the department.”
 Exline would subsequently be criminally charged with felonious assault.
 For his part, Waugh would plead guilty to a reduced charge of walking in a roadway and was fined $100.
 He then sued the city alleging that his civil rights were violated and quickly reached a settlement for $170,000.

 At this point the system seemed to be working exactly the way it should in situations such as this.
 Then it started working differently.

 Exline would go to trial in January of 1992 and even his own sergeant would testify against him.
 An all-white jury acquitted him of felonious assault, however, with one of the jurors later telling the press that “[w]e felt the level of force needed was actually created by Waugh’s actions.”
 She added that, “[w]e did not think that the flashlight strike was deliberate or done with malice.
 It was more of a reflex action.”